March 18 – Identified by Vanessa Hudgens

 Songs you might know:

-All that said, I do remember liking this album more than the Hudgens debut album V (which you can read about in last week’s post).
+All that said, I do remember liking this album more than the Hudgens debut album V (which you can read about here).
 At least I can remember listening to this.
 And I’ve even had random itches for “Last Night” over the last decade because that song is a bop and really should’ve been a single.

 My impressions this time around: Intellectually, I know that Identified isn’t really anything special.
 It’s a cookie cutter pop album, outside of maybe the decision to put “Last Night” in a 5/4 time signature.
 The vocals are passable, but nothing that really elevates the material.
 Many people have made albums that sound like this, and many have done it better.